Mennonite Central Committee Canada

 About Mennonite Central Committee Canada:

 Founded in 1920, Mennonite Central Committee Canada (MCC Canada) is a Christian charity that provides aid to vulnerable communities and works to minimize conflict.
 The charity works in partnership with Mennonite Central Committee U.S. (MCC U.S.) to run its programs.
-MCC Canada and MCC U.S. have entered into an agreement to share ownership of every MCC international program.
+MCC Canada and MCC U.S. agreed to share ownership of every MCC international program.
 The charity also has provincial bodies that help it raise money and deliver domestic program services.
-MCC Canada’s main charitable programs are Sustainable Development, Disaster Response, and Peacebulding.
-In F2021, it spent $32.4m on its programs, including $27.3m in international costs, $1.1m in domestic costs, and $4.0m in grants to provincial MCC bodies.
+MCC Canada’s main charitable programs are Sustainable Development, Disaster Response, and Peacebuilding.
+In F2022, it spent $32.9m on its programs, including $28.3m in international costs, $1.1m in domestic costs, and $3.5m in grants to provincial MCC bodies.
+In F2023, MCC Canada reached 959,310 people through its programs.

 My anchor